 How frequently should a disaster recovery test be conducted?
-And should it be determined by changes to your infrastructure?
+And should it be determined by changes to your in

 Depends what you mean by "test."
 Formal test events entail a lot of activities that planners would be smart to design into the strategies themselves.
 We should be able to validate data protection and recovery on an ad hoc basis -- every day!

 With geoclustering, for example, you can simulate or perform failovers to remote sites on a simulated or actual basis at any time of the day or night.
 That leaves logistics testing, which should be performed two to four times a year, and most certainly following significant changes to business processes or infrastructure.